furbrain/tingbot-gui/docs/widgets.rst

           item is changed.
 It is passed two arguments, label and data.
-          The label is the new label for the control and data is any associated data (if no data was passed in the constructor, then data will be None)
+          The label is the new label for the control and data is any associated data (if no data was passed in the constructor, then data will be None).
+See :ref:`Callbacks` for more information

     :Style Attributes:
         - *bg_color* -- background color